Konrad Lorenz Institute of Ethology, University of Veterinary Medicine, Vienna

 I am a wildlife biologist with a special interest in the conservation of birds.
 My main focus is the generation of scientific outputs that will help to inform the decision making process in conservation.
 For this reason, I am mostly concerned with identifying risk factors associated with the degree of threat to focal bird species (e.g. pathogen infection, restrictions to gene flow or inadequate management in captivity).
 In addition, I aim to explore what is the role of agroecosystems in driving the spatio-temporal dynamics of bird species’ response to climate change and how can farmer decisions be integrated in this framework.
 Finally, I am highly interested in assessing which ecosystem services birds are able to provide in human-dominated landscapes and which are efficient ways to preserve that functionality.

-Effects of climate change on birds that provide ecosystem services in coffee agricultural landscapes.
-Funded by the Costarican Ministry of Science and Technology (MICITT)
+Spatio-temporal effects of climate change and physiological vulnerability of tropical montane birds in human-dominated landscapes.
+Funded by the Costarican Ministry of Science and Technology (MICITT) and by the Faculty of Science of the University of Vienna